Student Course Evaluations Q&A

 Q. Who sees my responses?

 A. After Faculty members submit their grades to the Registrar’s Office, the course evaluations will be provided to each instructor who is evaluated.
-Vice Dean and IT department are also granted access to evaluation results.
+Associate Dean for Academic Affairs and IT department are also granted access to evaluation results.